lemlac/mulem/docs/reference.md

 #### References (`ref`/`ref mu`)

 A reference type points to the same spot in memory that another variable has.
-It's like a lightweight version of a pointer. *(See [Pointers](#Pointers).)* Lifetimes are inferred via borrow-checking when the memory model is set to `Borrow`. *(See [Memory Models](#Memory-Models).)* The right hand side has be something stored in memory, i.e. not a constant.
+It's like a lightweight version of a pointer. *(See [Pointers](#Pointers).)* The right hand side has be something stored in memory, i.e. not a constant.
 References are immutable by default unless declared with `ref mu`.
 The syntax follows the same pattern that `mu` does:

 * `x: ref T = y` = Immutable reference with explicit type.
 * `ref x = y` = Immutable reference with inferred type.